aws-amplify/docs/docs/lib/getting-started-amplify/fragments/native_common/50_provisionBackend.md

 ### Step 4: Provision the backend with Amplify CLI
-To start provisioning resources in the backend, go to your project directory and run `amplify init`.
-For example:
+To start provisioning resources in the backend, change directories to your project directory and run `amplify init`:
 ```bash
 $ cd ~/Developer/MyAmplifyApp/
 $ amplify init